 '''

 3. Run the build2 script, and again look at directory contents:

-23

 $ build2

-24

 $ ls

-25
+3

 build build2 function.cc function.h t1 t1.cc

-27
+5

 Note that t1 was created but there are no .o files.

-28

 4. Execute the program that you just built

 $ ./t1

-30

 a = 3

-31

 function(a) 6

-32
+10

+11

 Look at the script build2; it contains only one line (shown as two here):

 c++ -Wall -Wextra -pedantic -Werror -std=c++11 -o t1 \

 t1.cc function.cc

 This script automatically does the same operations as build but it knows that

 the .o files are temporaries.
 Perhaps the command c++ kept the contents of

 the two .o files in memory and never actually wrote them out as disk files.
 Or,

 perhaps, the command c++ did explcitly create disk files and deleted them when

 it was finished.
 In either case you don't see them when you use build2.

 '''

-5 5.4.5 Suggested Homework
+${\scriptscriptstyle 20}$ 6.4.5 Suggested Homework

+'''

-- It takes a bit of experience to decipher the error messages issued by a C++ compiler.
-The three exercises in this section are intended to introduce you to them so that you (a) get used to looking at them and (b) understand these particular errors if/when you encounter them later. - Each of the following three exercises is independent of the others.
-Therefore, when you finish with each exercise, you will need to undo the changes you made in the source file(s) before beginning the next exercise. - 1.
-In Build/v1/t1.cc, comment out the include directive for function.h; rebuild and observe the error message. - 2.
+It takes a bit of experience to decipher the error messages issued by a C++ compiler.
+The three exercises in this section are intended to introduce you to them so that you (a) get used to looking at them and (b) understand these particular errors if/when you encounter them later.

+'''

+Each of the following three exercises is independent of the others.
+Therefore, when you finish with each exercise, you will need to undo the changes you made in the source file(s) before beginning the next exercise.

+- 1. In Build/v1/t1.cc, comment out the include directive for function.h; rebuild and observe the error message. - 2.
 In Build/v1/function.cc, change the return type to double; rebuild and observe the error message. - 3.
 In Build/v1/t1.cc, change float a=3. to double a=3.; rebuild and run.
 This will work without error and will produce the same output as before.

-- 20 The first homework exercise will issue the diagnostic: - 21 tl.cc: In function int main(): - 2 t1.cc:10:44: error: function was not declared in this scope - When you see a message like this one, you can guess that either you have - 24 not included a required header file or you have misspelled the name of the - 25 function. - 26 The second homework exercise will issue the diagnostic: - 27 function.cc: In function double function(float): - 28 function.cc:3:27: error: new declaration double function(float) - 29 In file included from function.cc:1:0: - 30 function.h:4:7: error: ambiguates old declaration float function(float) - This error message says that the compiler has found two functions that have the - same signature but different return types.
-The compiler does not know which - of the two functions you want it to use. - The bottom line here is that you must ensure that the definition of a function is - consistent with its declaration; and you must ensure that the use of a function - 36 is consistent with its declaration. - The third homework exercise illustrates the C++ idea of automatic type conver- - sion; in this case the compiler will make a temporary variable of type float - and set its value to that of a: - float tmp = a; - 3 The compiler will then use this temporary variable as the argument of the func- - 4 tion.
-Consult the standard C++ documentation to understand when automatic - 5 type conversions may occur; see Section 5.7.
+''' The first homework exercise will issue the diagnostic: t1.cc: In function int main(): t1.cc:10:44: error: function was not declared in this scope When you see a message like this one, you can guess that either you have not included a required header file or you have misspelled the name of the function.
+The second homework exercise will issue the diagnostic: function.cc: In function double function(float): function.cc:3:27: error: new declaration double function(float) In file included from function.cc:1:0: function.h:4:7: error: ambiguates old declaration float function(float) This error message says that the compiler has found two functions that have the same signature but different return types.
+The compiler does not know which of the two functions you want it to use.
+The bottom line here is that you must ensure that the definition of a function is consistent with its declaration; and you must ensure that the use of a function is consistent with its declaration.
+The third homework exercise illustrates the C++ idea of automatic type conver- 18 sion; in this case the compiler will make a temporary variable of type float 19 and set its value to that of a: 20 float tmp = a; 21 The compiler will then use this temporary variable as the argument of the func- tion.
+Consult the standard C++ documentation to understand when automatic 23 type conversions may occur; see Section 6.7. '''

-5.5 C++ Exercise 3: Libraries
+5 6.5 C++ Exercise 3: Libraries